 Why Is There Only Two Years to File a Claim for Medical Expenses?

 Because Texas law states that the parents have the legal duty to provide for the medical care of their child.
 Likewise, if the child gets medical treatment for any injury while a minor, recovery for those medical bills is a claim that belongs to the parents.
-What this means is, if your child has suffered significant injuries following the accident that resulted in multiple costly medical bills, it may be better for you to file a claim without waiting.
+What this means is, if your child has suffered significant injuries following the crash that resulted in multiple costly medical bills, it may be better for you to file a claim without waiting.
 This way, you will not have to bear the cost of the expenses all by yourself.

 Is My Child’s Money Protected?